fiolj/sparta/doc/Section_start.rst

 dummy MPI library provided in src/STUBS, since you don't need a true MPI library installed on your system.
 You will also need to build the STUBS library for your platform before making SPARTA itself.
-From the src directory, type "make mpi-stubs", or from within the STUBS dir, type "make" and it should create a libmpi.a suitable for linking to SPARTA.
+From the src directory, type ``make mpi-stubs``, or from within the STUBS dir, type "make" and it should create a libmpi.a suitable for linking to SPARTA.
 If this build fails, you will need to edit the STUBS/Makefile for your platform.